OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - Risk
 - CVSS

-Use these fields to look for trends in new defects as they are raised.
-Graph and search for trends across various timespans such as a week, a month, and a year.

-Analyse these trends continually and leverage the findings to influence the design and implementation of software.
+Different metrics and fields are combined to look for trends.
+Trends across various timespans are identified through graphs.
+Analyse these trends continually and use the findings to influence the design and implementation of software, as well as the overall security stategy.

 ### Maturity Questions